-Factoring is a financial arrangement which involves sale of accounts receivable of a business to another party (called ‘factor’) at a discount.
-It facilitates the seller to have immediate cash flows which would have otherwise occurred to him at a later date.
-There are various advantages and disadvantages of factoring which are listed below:
+Factoring is a financial arrangement that involves the sale of accounts receivable of a business to another party (called ‘factor’) at a discount.
+It facilitates the seller to have immediate cash flows that would have otherwise occurred to him later.
+There are various advantages and disadvantages of factoring, which are listed below:

 Advantages of Factoring

 This type of finance shortens the cash collection cycle.
 It provides swift realization of cash by selling the receivables to a factor.
 Availability of liquid cash sometimes becomes a deciding factor for grabbing an opportunity or losing it.
 The cash boost provided by factoring is readily available for capital expenditures, securing a new order, or meeting an unforeseen condition.

 - Disadvantages of Factoring

 Attention toward Business Operations and Growth

 By selling off invoices, business managers can feel stress-free with the task of collection from the customers.
 Resources employed in the receivables department can be directed toward business operations, financial planning, and future growth.

 Factoring is of two types – with recourse and without recourse.
 Under without recourse factoring, in the case of bad debts, the loss is borne by the factor.
 Hence, the seller is under no obligation to the factor once it sells off its receivables.

 Factors provide funds more rapidly than banking companies.
 Factoring companies offer a process of factoring that is a quicker application, lesser documentation, and swifter realization of funds compared to other financial institutions.